Published: December 06, 2017 | Comments

 Moo.com, a London-based print-on-demand company, encourages their team to (in their words) be passionate, lovely and ambitious.
 Their mantra is, “We’re not happy until you’re happy”, and their quality standards lead to services that, like the company name, are more playful than those of many other firms.

 In both examples, quality standards create effective services that are right for these organizations’ brands.
 Both have high standards.
-But can you imagine the customer confusion they’d were they to swap quality standards for a day?
+But can you imagine the customer confusion if they were to swap quality standards for a day?

 A company’s mission, vision and values are not standards, per se.
 They are generally not specific enough.
 But when direction and values are inculcated into a culture — when they are reinforced at every level — they powerfully guide decisions and behavior.
 They inform the development of quality standards and make them far easier to implement.